Mariana, Minas Gerais: Slavery and the gold rush

 O ciclo do ouro (lit.
-'The gold cycle'), 1923 paiting by Rodolfo Amoedo.
+'The gold cycle'), 1923 painting by Rodolfo Amoedo.

 All throughout the 18th century and especially so during its first half, gold prospecting, panning and mining came to be the Mariana's primary economic activity, giving rise to an affluent local elite and further strengthening the exploitation of slave labour in the region.

 According to historical demographic research, by the mid-18th century, Mariana was one of the most prominent destinations in the slave trade throughout all of the Americas, undergoing a rapid growth of its enslaved population in a short period of time: in 1716, the town had a population of 6,834 slaves; by 1718, that number jumped to 10,937, and by 1723, it became 15,828 – more than 1,200 additional slaves per year.
 The enslaved labour force of the town would peak in 1735, at more than 26,000 people, or roughly a third of all of the captaincy's slaves, mostly employed in gold-mining.
-For such, the town's gold output was estimated at around half a metric ton (around 2.5 million carats) per year, starting in 1720.
+For such, the town's gold output was estimated at half a metric ton (around 2.5 million carats) per year, starting in 1720.

 Under such economic incentives, the region soon began to transform into one of the New World's most diverse societies in terms of coinhabiting African ethnicities, estimated to be, up until 1723, at around 40 different ethnic groups.
 Consequently, the town's cultural legacy has been greatly influenced by black culture: the region encompassing Mariana and its neighbouring towns is second only to Salvador, Bahia, in harbouring Brazil's largest percentage of black people, most of which directly descend from either freed, indentured or, most notably, escaped slaves, who founded small, secluded settlements around the region known as quilombos, (Note: /pt/) where runaway slaves and other oppressed peoples could establish new lives in liberty.
 Additionally, Mariana's racial legacy is also illustrated in its current population, with around 73% of its people identifying as either 'black' or 'pardo' (mixed-race).